huaweitubinovationlab/huaweitubinovationlab.github.io/JointLab.md

 R&D Network: Connections to external professors, departments and relevant industrial partners Expert attraction: Internships, PhDs and postdocs Shaping next generation of AIOps experts: # of completed PhD, Master and Bachelor Thesis

-What will be the outcome of the Innovation Lab?
-Research: Conduct high-impact foundational research in Big Data and Machine Learning for AI-enabled IT Operations to profoundly advance the state-of-the-art for managing critical IT infrastructures.
-Innovation: Prototype AI-enabled IT technologies for public, private, and edge clouds and support knowledge increase and tool availability to empower innovation in Huawei product development
-Education: Create courses and teaching materials for future academic and industrial careers as well as for life-long learning of business professionals